kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

-## Backpropagation for batch_size Training Examples at once
+## Backpropagation for a Batch of Training Examples

 In the previous section, we have derived equations which can help us to compute the gradients of a *single* training example.
 Computing these expressions separately for each training example will take a tremendous amount of time, so in this section, we aim to extend these equations so that we can compute the gradient for `batch_size` training examples at once, harnessing already optimized and extremely efficient matrix multiplication libraries such as `numpy`.